dBenedek/MetabolicExpressR/README.md

 # Metabolic subtyping of cancer patient data from gene expression data

+[LinkedOmics](https://www.linkedomics.org/login.php) is a great resource of several cancer types omics data.
+Datasets in the `data/` folder were downloaded from there.

 ## Plans

 1. Run GSVA data on cancer patient gene expression data using KEGG metabolic pathways.